P^2O: Joint Policy and Prompt Optimization: Experiments

 \subsection{Ablations}

-\paragraph{Importance of Context Distillation.} We investigate the necessity of context distillation by ablating the supervision signal.
-Instead of calculating the policy gradient on the original query $x$ using trajectories generated from the augmented input $\tilde{x} = \mathcal{T}(x, z)$, the ablated model (P$^2$O$_{\text{w/o context distillation}}$) is trained directly on $\tilde{x}$.
-As shown in Table~\ref{tab:ablation_study}, excluding this component results in a severe performance degradation.
-Specifically, the average accuracy drops significantly from 65.2\% (P$^2$O$_{\text{Teacher-Ref}}$) to 55.6\%.
-Crucially, the ablated model not only fails to match the proposed method's performance but also falls behind the GRPO baseline (60.5\%) by 4.9\%.
-This result suggests that training directly on prompt-augmented data leads to a ``dependency'' effect, where the model learns to rely on the auxiliary templates to solve the task rather than internalizing the reasoning logic.
-Consequently, when these templates are absent during evaluation, the model fails to generalize.
-Thus, context distillation is not merely an enhancement but a prerequisite for effectively transferring the capabilities from the teacher reference into the model's intrinsic parameters.
+\paragraph{Importance of Context Distillation.} We investigate the necessity of context distillation by ablating how the supervision signal is constructed.
+Recall that our method samples a response $y \sim \pi_{\theta}(\cdot \mid \tilde{x})$ from the prompt-augmented input $\tilde{x} = \mathcal{T}(x, z)$, but computes the policy gradient on $(x, y)$ using the \emph{original} query $x$, thereby distilling the behavior elicited by $\tilde{x}$ back into $\pi_{\theta}(\cdot \mid x)$.
+In the ablated variant (P$^2$O$_{\text{w/o context distillation}}$), the gradient is instead computed on $(\tilde{x}, y)$, optimizing the model conditioned on the augmented prompt rather than on $x$.
+As shown in Table~\ref{tab:ablation_study}, this causes a severe drop: average accuracy falls from 65.2\% (P$^2$O$_{\text{Teacher-Ref}}$) to 55.6\%, even 4.9\% below the GRPO baseline (60.5\%).
+Training on $(\tilde{x}, y)$ induces a ``dependency'' effect, where the model relies on the auxiliary prompt $z$ rather than internalizing the reasoning logic, and thus fails to generalize when only $x$ is available at evaluation.
+Context distillation is therefore a prerequisite, not merely an enhancement, for transferring the teacher reference's capabilities into the model's intrinsic parameters.

 \paragraph{Impact of Group Prompt Diversity.}